Hosamov/best_gregson_app/README.md

 ### TODOS:

 - Save CPM on the back end/db vs the front end.
 Use front end code to verify the human user based on CPM treshold.
+  - Each sibling listed will have a recaptcha field added to their collection
+  - Each sibling will require a recaptcha (randomly generated) to be completed by the user in order to continue with voting.

 ## Tracking Notes:

-- Updated: 9/12/2022
+- Updated: 9/13/2022